Frogging-Family/linux-tkg/README.md

 Alternative schedulers are available to you in linux-tkg:
 - Project C / PDS & BMQ by Alfred Chen: [blog](http://cchalpha.blogspot.com/ ), [code repository](https://gitlab.com/alfredchen/projectc)
 - MuQSS by Con Kolivas : [blog](http://ck-hack.blogspot.com/), [code repository](https://github.com/ckolivas/linux)
-- CacULE by Hamad Marri: [code repository](https://github.com/hamadmarri/cacule-cpu-scheduler)
+- CacULE by Hamad Marri and the CachyOS team: [code repository](https://github.com/CachyOS/cacule-cpu-scheduler)
 - Undead PDS: TkG's port of the pre-Project C "PDS-mq" scheduler by Alfred Chen.
 While PDS-mq got dropped with kernel 5.1 in favor of its BMQ evolution/rework, it wasn't on par with PDS-mq in gaming.
 "U" PDS still performs better in some cases than other schedulers, so it's been kept undead.

 These alternative schedulers can offer a better performance/latency ratio for gaming and desktop use.
 The availability of each scheduler depends on the chosen Kernel version: the script will display what's available on a per-version basis.